s3rdia/qol/cran-comments.md

 New functionality
 * interval_format(): Implemented keywords "low "and "high" with which one can define pseudo low or high values, if one doesn't know, what the minimum or maximum value of a variable is.
+* discrete_format(): Implemented keyword "other" with which one can catch any other value not covered by the explicitly specified values.
 * any_table(): Now returns styling meta information as a third list element.
 This meta information can be used by combine_into_workbook().

 Fixed